cpu0x00/bypassing-udp-vpn-restriction/README.md

 	- it doesn't have my tools and configurations that i have on my own machine, setting it up would require exceptionally long time

-	- you can destroy the openvpn vps and build another one in minutes or even with an automation script so you don't get charged for the vps the time you are not using it ;), but destroying a for-hacking vps and building it again you guessed it, is no fun at all |:,  thats why we have automation right?!
+	- you can destroy the openvpn vps and build another one in minutes or even with an automation script so you don't get charged for the vps the time you are not using it ;), but destroying a for-hacking vps and building it again you guessed it, is no fun at all |: